jeffpalmeri/ce-webpack/README.md

 We don't require to add any `<script src="/js/main.min.js">` or `<link href="/css/main.min.css" />` anywhere, as we are injecting all required js and css files.
 The conditions for this to work are:

-1. Use `entry` to decide the name of the chunk file and then place that chunk name in the `htmls` map.
+1. Use `entry` to decide the name of the chunk file and then place that chunk name in the `htmls` or `inlines` map.
-2. Make sure to `import` all your scss in that js file, Webpack is smart enough to generate a `.scss` file with the exact same name as your chunk file name.
+2. Make sure to `import` all your scss in that js file, Webpack is smart enough to generate a `.css` file with the exact same name as your chunk file name.

 ## Install
 ```bash